 Location: Nestled in a lush valley in the French Alps, the idyllic mountain resort of Chamonix provides an unmatched base for outdoor adventure.
 The Mont Blanc massif rises impressively over the charming village inspiring the avid mountaineer and casual hiker alike.
 The downtown is also a fine place to stroll for shopping or dining as there are many fine restaurants just a short walk away.
 Discovered in 1741, this mountain village has become a destination for alpine recreation.
 The course is being hosted at the Mercure Chamonix Centre Hotel ideally located in the center of the town.

-Housing: Housing will be provided for all medical students as part of the fees for the course.
+Housing: Housing will be provided for all medical students and residents as part of the fees for the course.

 Director and Coordinator: Richard Ingebretsen

 Timeline: Monday July 8th to Friday July 19 th in Chamonix-Mt.
 Blanc